-Justin T. Stolte is a partner in the Houston office of Gibson, Dunn & Crutcher, and a member of the firm’s Mergers and Acquisitions and Energy and Infrastructure practice groups.
-He represents exploration and production companies, midstream companies, private equity sponsors, and other financial institutions in complex transactions across the energy sector, with a particular focus on mergers, acquisitions, divestitures, and joint ventures involving upstream (onshore and offshore), midstream (gathering, processing, transportation, fractionation, and storage), liquefied natural gas (LNG), and downstream (petrochemicals and refining) assets.
+Justin T. Stolte is a partner in the Houston office of Gibson, Dunn & Crutcher, and a member of the firm’s Mergers & Acquisitions and Energy practice groups.
+His practice focuses on acquisitions, divestitures, and joint ventures across the energy sector, with a particular focus on transactions involving upstream oil and gas (onshore and offshore), midstream (gathering, processing, transportation, fractionation, and storage), liquefied natural gas (LNG), and downstream (petrochemicals and refining) assets.

-Mr. Stolte has significant experience in several segments of the energy industry, having previously worked in business development and commercial roles at Apache Corporation and as a petroleum engineer for Chevron in the Permian Basin prior to law school.
+Justin has significant experience in several segments of the energy industry, having previously worked in business development and commercial roles at Apache Corporation and as a petroleum engineer for Chevron prior to law school.
 He received a J.D., cum laude, from the University of Notre Dame Law School, an M.B.A. from Massachusetts Institute of Technology’s Sloan School of Management, and a B.S. in Petroleum Engineering, high honors, from the Colorado School of Mines.

 Representative Matters – M&A

 - Private refining and fuel-marketing company – pending acquisition of crude terminalling and storage business located in the State of Alaska

 - Marathon Oil Corp. – $140 million pending divestiture of North Sea businesses to Rockrose Energy Plc.